colejd/Kino/readme.md

 # Kino
-> An AR platform for enhancing navigational awareness
+> A research platform for wearable augmented reality devices

+Kino is a software and hardware platform that greatly eases the process of developing projects for wearable augmented reality devices (WARDs), particularly for research purposes.
-Kino is a software platform for real-time AR on a custom-built headset.
-As of now, Kino is being used at the VEMILab as a platform for exploring the efficacy of various AR techniques for aiding human spatial navigation.
+The code in this repository compiles into a runtime which drives a custom reference WARD, which was designed to be useful for research and comparatively inexpensive to build.
+As of now, Kino is being used at the VEMILab as a platform for exploring the efficacy of various AR techniques in aiding human spatial navigation.

-*Please note that this is a work in progress!*

 ## Features
-### Lenses
+### Modules
-Each lens modifies an image using various processing techniques to improve navigational awareness.
+Modules are black boxes that accept two images, modify them, and send them out to the next step in the pipeline.
+These inherit from a [common interface](src/modules/ModuleCommon.hpp).
+If you are a researcher looking to create a new module, all you need to do is create a new deriving class and implement its methods, then instantiate it in the Core and register it with the Core's `modulePipeline` object.
+The system will handle the rest.

 #### Edge Detector
-Those who lose contrast sensitivity in their eyes have trouble perceiving depth.
-High performance edge detection is used to convey depth information in a way that they can see.
+Those who have Age-Related Macular Degeneration have trouble with visual search tasks due to central field loss and degradation of contrast sensitivity.
+This module uses high performance edge detection to enhance the contours of objects, which improves the user's performance in these tasks.

 #### Image Classifier
 A work in progress.
-This is an attempt at visually augmenting important indooor scene features that are in the user's field of vision.
-Right now, these are light switches, doorknobs, and exit signs.
+This is an attempt at visually augmenting objects in the user's field of view.
 These are detected through Darknet's YOLO, a CNN-based image classifier.
-I will be making various efforts to increase both the speed and integrity of the object detection, as these are important for comfort on a wearable AR device.
+I will be making various efforts to increase both the speed and integrity of the object detection, as these are important for comfort on a pass-through configuration of WARD such as our reference device.

-Please note that this code is in a very early state.

 ### Camera Support
 Kino is designed to use a pair of PS3 Eye cameras connected via USB.
 However, if you want to use it with your webcam, you can do this by setting `DEMO_SETTINGS.ACTIVE` to `true` in the [config file](/bin/data/config/config.json), in which case the first registered webcam on your computer will be used.

+### Utilities
+Kino gives you many tools to simplify common tasks when writing code for WARDs.
+We provide a camera calibration module that allows you to correct for lens distortion with a one-time calibration process.
+Visual performance measurement tools are also available for identifying trouble spots in code without needing to break out the debugger.

 ## Installation